How to Get a Volunteer Position

 Emailing

-If you apply through the VO website, someone from the organization will likely get in touch with you through email.
-They will give you more information about the position or schedule an interview or orientation session with you.
+If you apply through the VO website, your application will be sent by email to the organization’s volunteer manager.
+They will likely reply to you by email to give you more information about the position or schedule an interview or orientation session with you.

-Organizations can take a few days to respond to applications, emails or phone calls.
-If you haven’t heard within a week, it’s a good idea to follow-up.
+Organizations can take anywhere from a few days to a few weeks to respond to applications, emails, or phone calls.
+The Volunteer posting on VolunteerOttawa.ca will give you an estimate for how long the organization thinks it will take to get back to you.
+Once this has passed, you can follow up with the organization.
 You can also email organizations if you have more questions, want to inquire about upcoming volunteer opportunities, or if you have your own ideas on how to help them.

 Tips for writing emails: